filecoin-saturn/L1-node/docs/faq.md

 To avoid this, make sure to set up the auto-update [script](https://github.com/filecoin-saturn/L1-node/blob/main/update.sh) as per the instructions or a tool like [Watchtower](https://containrrr.dev/watchtower/).

+**You should update your node to the latest version within 24 hours of the release.**

 ## Wallet

 ### What happens if I change my wallet address and restart?

-Retrievals that have been already submitted will be to listed wallet at the end of every month.
+Retrievals that have been already submitted will be to paid to the configured wallet address at the end of every month.